ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/1-intro/_index.md

 ### Projects

 Projects are logical collections of Ansible playbooks in automation controller.
-These playbooks either reside on the automation controller instance, or in a source code version control system supported by automation controller.
+These playbooks usually reside in a source code version control system supported by automation controller.

 ### Inventories

-An Inventory is a collection of hosts against which jobs may be launched, the same as an Ansible inventory file.
+An Inventory is a collection of hosts against which jobs may be launched, the same as an Ansible inventory file you might know from working with Ansible on the command line.
 Inventories are divided into groups and these groups contain the actual hosts.
 Groups may be populated manually, by entering host names into automation controller, from one of automation controller’s supported cloud providers or through dynamic inventory scripts.

 ### Credentials

 Credentials are utilized by automation controller for authentication when launching Jobs against machines, synchronizing with inventory sources, and importing project content from a version control system.
-Credential configuration can be found in the Settings.

 Automation controller credentials are imported and stored encrypted in automation controller, and are not retrievable in plain text on the command line by any user.
 You can grant users and teams the ability to use these credentials, without actually exposing the credential to the user.

 ### Templates